-Fear, uncertainty, and being holed up at home to slow the spread of
+Fear, uncertainty, and being holed up at home more to slow the spread of

-Here are some tips from the American Academy (AAP) to help your family through the outbreak.
+Here are some tips from the American Academy (AAP) to help your family get through the stress of the pandemic.

 Address children's fears